She heard her boyfriend’s voice on the airport PA system. Then came the proposal - KTVZ

 By Lilit Marcus, CNN

-(CNN) — When Vash Chhabra started thinking about how to propose to his girlfriend, Riiya Shukla, his mind went straight to her favorite Bollywood films.
+(CNN) — When Yashraj Chhabra started thinking about how to propose to his girlfriend, Riiya Shukla, his mind went straight to her favorite Bollywood films.

 But instead of trying to create a complicated song-and-dance routine, he had another idea: the airport.

-Note: Correction: An earlier version of this story misspelled Yashraj Chhabra’s first name.